 where $\sigma$ is the cross-section for direct captures \cite{1989ApJ...343..725Q, Mouri:2002mc}, $m_{\textrm{PBH}}$ is the PBH mass, $v_{\mathrm{PBH}}$ is relative velocity between them and $\rho_{\mathrm{NFW}}$ is density profile of the dark matter halo.
 We assume that all dark matter halos follow the Navarro, Frenk and White (NFW) density profile \cite{1997ApJ...490..493N}.
-Given the cosmologically short interval between the creation of these binaries via captures and the binaries' mergers, this leads to the merger rate per halo, $R_{\mathrm{halo}}(M,z)$, given by,
+Given the cosmologically short interval between the creation of these binaries via captures and the binaries' mergers, this leads to the capture merger rate per halo, $R_{\mathrm{captures}}^{\mathrm{halo}}(M,z)$, given by,

-$M_{\mathrm{vir}}(z)$, is the virial mass of a given dark matter halo at redshift $z$ with a scale radius $R_s(z)$. $D_v(z)$ is related to the velocity distribution of PBHs inside halos. $C(z)$ is the redshift-dependent concentration parameter of dark matter halos, and $g(C(z))$ and $f(C(z))$ are relevant functions (see for more details \cite{Aljaf:2024fru}).
-The total rate is then calculated as,
+$M_{\mathrm{vir}}(z)$, is the virial mass of a given dark matter halo at redshift $z$ with a scale radius $R_s(z)$. $D_v(z)$ is related to the velocity distribution of PBHs inside halos. $C(z)$ is the redshift-dependent concentration parameter of dark matter halos, and $g(C(z))$ and $f(C(z))$ are relevant functions (see Appendix \ref{app:halo_properries} and Ref. \cite{Aljaf:2024fru} for more details).
+The capture rate across halos is then calculated as,

 where $dn/dM$ is the halo mass function.
-We use the Press-Schechter halo mass function \cite{1974ApJ...187..425P} and consider dark matter halos in the mass range of $10^3 - 10^{15} \, M_\odot$.
+We use the Press-Schechter halo mass function \cite{1974ApJ...187..425P} and consider dark matter halos in the mass range of $10^4 - 10^{15} \, M_\odot$.
 A detailed calculation for the case where the PBHs follow a continuous mass-distribution is provided in Ref.~\cite{Aljaf:2024fru}.
 We note that for direct captures, the merger rates depend only on $f_{\textrm{PBH}}$ and not on $f_{\mathrm{PBH \, binaries}}$ \cite{Aljaf:2024fru}.

-Ref.~\cite{Aljaf:2024fru}, studied the interactions between PBH binaries and single PBHs in dark matter halos.
-Through such interactions, hard binaries get harder.
-The frequency of this process depends on the density and the dispersion velocity of halos, which in turn depends on location within each halo and the halo's evolutionary stage.
+Regarding the merger rate from binary-single interactions inside dark matter halos, Ref.~\cite{Aljaf:2024fru}, studied the interactions of hard PBH binaries with PBHs in halos.
+Through such interactions, hard binaries can get harder and their merger times accelerate.
+However, the frequency of this process depends on the density and the dispersion velocity of halos, which in turn depends on location within each halo and the halo's evolutionary stage.
 As shown in~\cite{Aljaf:2024fru}, the resulting merger rates can be dominant over the direct capture rates.